 - Sample poster guidelines: GSA Annual Meeting, Designing Conference Posters.

-- The Department of Geosciences offers these services as a convenience to our students and others, but it should be noted that we are not a print shop and do not guarantee the availability of materials or staff resources.
+- The Department of Geological and Environmental Sciences offers these services as a convenience to our students and others, but it should be noted that we are not a print shop and do not guarantee the availability of materials or staff resources.
 There are several commercial print shops nearby who can provide these services also.

 Order your poster